welel/ozon-scraper/README.md

 ## TODO

-- Add category_id for product
-- Change models (ozon - ozon only)
-- 2 new parsers -> reviews media from data-state, rest info as it is now
 - refactor dto, repos on the top for bot
+- take out manage
+- update category loading
+- parsers
+    - products from cat page
+    - reviews media from data-state
+    - rest review from sliders

 ## Details